jecki/DHParser/documentation_src/manuals/nodetree.rst

 (as shown above).

 Just like HTML- oder XML-tags, nodes can be annotated with attributes.
+Unlike XML and HTML, however, the value of these attributes can be of any type, not only strings.
+The only requirement is that the value is serializable as string.
+Be aware, though of the possible loss of information when serializing nodes or converting nodes to ElementTree-elements, if there are attributes with non-string values!
-Attributes are stored in an ordered dictionary that maps string identifiers, i.e. the attribute name, to the string-content of the attribute.
+Attributes are stored in an ordered dictionary that maps string identifiers, i.e. the attribute name, to the content of the attribute.
 This dictionary can be accessed via the `attr`-property::

     >>> node.attr['price'] = 'very high'